jiskattema/vim-vorg-md/README.md

 Vorg
 ====
-The plain text organizer for ViM
+A plain text organizer for ViM

 Format
 ------